KrystianGreblowski/movies-browser/README.md

 ## API

-The website uses data from [The Movie Data Base](https://developer.themoviedb.org/).
+The website uses data from [The Movie DataBase](https://developer.themoviedb.org/).